 Pull solution for managing demand from OEMs

 For this, like in the case of orders from distributors, the solution is an FG buffer.
-Tier I suppliers have to maintain an FG buffer and supply daily requirements of OEMs from this buffer.
-The critical change from the typical way of operations is that the daily production plans will only aim to fill the buffers and will not react to OEMs’ schedules.
+Tier I auto spare parts suppliers have to maintain an FG buffer and supply daily requirements of OEMs from this buffer.
+The critical change from the typical way of operations is that the daily production plans will only aim to fill the buffers, and will not react to OEMs’ schedules.
 The question is whether this new method of creating FG will increase FG inventory and sap the already limited working capital.
 The answer is that it will not.
 In fact, the reverse is true.
-If all RM/ components, are available at all times, usually, the assembly/ manufacturing time of any product for a Tier I supplier is 1-3 days.
+If all raw materials/components, are available at all times, usually, the assembly/ manufacturing time of any product for a Tier I supplier is 1-3 days.
 With such reaction times in production, an FG buffer of 10-12 days is sufficient to address any reasonable daily demand from the OEMs.
 This is lower than the inventory most companies are currently forced to maintain.